magnetikonline/thummer/README.md

 `SHARPEN_THUMBNAIL`|If **true** resized images will have a sharpen process applied before save.
 Implementation taken [from here](http://php.net/manual/en/function.imageconvolution.php#104006).
 This will more than likely result in extra CPU overhead, so you may wish to disable this option.
 `JPEG_IMAGE_QUALITY`|Thumbnail save quality for JPEG image type.
 Between 0-100.
 `PNG_SAVE_TRANSPARENCY`|If **true**, PNG thumbnails will be saved with source image transparency preserved.
-`HTTP_THUMBNAIL_RESPONSE`|If **true** the just generated thumbnail binary will be written directly to client via PHP, otherwise a 301 redirect back to the thumbnail will be sent.
+`HTTP_THUMBNAIL_RESPONSE`|If **true** the generated thumbnail binary will be sent back to client via the PHP request - otherwise a 301 redirect to the thumbnail URL.
 `FAIL_IMAGE_URL_PATH`|If thummer can't successfully read the source image, redirect user to the given fail image path.
 `FAIL_IMAGE_LOG`|If thummer can't successfully read the source image, log image request here.
 Ensure file is writeable by webserver/PHP processes.
 Set **false** to disable.